ModelEarth/machine-learning/file_generation/README.md

 # File Generation

-The followng can be moved into a Github Action:
+The followng can be moved into a Github Action...

 First, [download (refresh) BLS data](https://www.bls.gov/cew/downloadable-data-files.htm) and the Census data in the Data_[Year] folders.
 The <!-- BLS -->files are large, so we exclude them from the repo.